sean-hetzel/cloneterest/README.md

 # C L O N E T E R E S T
-# This is an MVP idea board for images much like Pinterest.
+# This is an idea board for images much like Pinterest.
 Currently, a user can:
 1. Paste an image URL, give it a name and description and add it to the board.
 2. Delete images from the board.